-Some people may be worried that the cancer should be treated right away.
-Because treating the cancer has side effects, some of which can be harmful to the eye, doctors may not want to treat a smaller tumor until it starts to grow or shows high-risk features.
-Talk with the doctor how often your eye should be checked.
+Some people may be uncomfortable waiting and be worried that the cancer should be treated right away.
+Because treating the cancer has side effects, some of which can be harmful to the eye, doctors may recommend not treating a smaller tumor until it starts to grow or shows high-risk features.
+Talk with the doctor about how often your eye should be checked.

-Surgery is the removal of the tumor and surrounding tissue during an operation.
+Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
+This is also called surgical resection.
 Eye surgery is typically performed by an ophthalmologist.
 Surgery to the eye is quite common in the treatment of intraocular melanoma.
-During surgery, the ophthalmologist will remove parts of the affected eye, or even the entire eye, depending on the size and spread of the tumor.
-Surgical options include:
+During surgery, the ophthalmologist will remove parts or all of the affected eye depending on the size and spread of the tumor.

-In some cases, surgery may also be used to place a radioactive disc for internal radiation therapy (brachytherapy).
+In some cases, surgery may also be used to place a radioactive disc for internal radiation therapy, also called brachytherapy.
 More information about radiation therapy is below.

 The potential side effects of eye surgery are similar to that of any surgery, including a risk of infection, problems from the general anesthesia (the medication used during surgery), and pain.
 With total removal of the eye, there is a slight risk that the tumor could come back in the orbit.

 Many patients want to know immediately whether the surgery was successful.
-However, the success of an operation is hard to tell right away because it may take months before the doctors can determine if all of the cancer cells were removed during surgery.
-Learn more about cancer surgery .
+However, the success of an operation is hard to tell right away.
+It may take months before the doctors can determine if all of the cancer cells were removed during surgery.

 Having an eye removed